tgangwani/SelfImitationDiverse/README.md

 The parameter 'mu' is as defined in the paper (Equation 5.)

-## Coming soon..
+## SVPG for diverse multi-agent training
-Code using SVPG for diverse multi-agent training
+This functionality is provided as part of a separate codebase.
+Please use the code [here](https://github.com/tgangwani/QDAgents) with the following configuration in the file __default_config.yaml__: divergence: js, dre_type: nce

-## Acknowledgements
+## Credits
 The code is built on, and uses many utils from [OpenAI baselines](https://github.com/openai/baselines)